Seven Britons and one Irish citizen ‘among Ethiopian Airlines plane crash dead’

 “The blast and the fire were so strong that we couldn’t get near it,” he said.
 “Everything is burnt down.
 There are four helicopters at the scene now.”

+Minister Therese Coffey said no officials from the Department for Environment, Food and Rural Affairs (Defra) were on board, though she suspected some of the passengers had been travelling to the UN Environment Assembly in Nairobi.

+UK investigators from the Air Accidents Investigation Branch are likely to be communicating with their counterparts in Ethiopia to keep next-of-kin informed.

-Many of the passengers were from Kenya, but others were said to be from Italy, France, the US, Egypt, the Netherlands, Slovakia and India.
+Many of the passengers were from Kenya, but others were said to be from Italy, France, the US, Canada, Ethiopia, China, Egypt, the Netherlands, Slovakia and India.

 The state-owned airline is frequently cited as the best-managed in Africa.